Ultraplot/ultraplot/docs/why.rst

 color gradations) and the `~matplotlib.colors.ListedColormap` class (representing "categorical" color sets).
 They are somewhat cumbersome to modify or create from scratch.
-Meanwhile, property cycles used for individual plot elements are implemented with the `~cycler.Cycler` class.
+Meanwhile, property cycles used for individual plot elements are implemented with the :class:`~cycler.Cycler` class.
 They are easier to modify but they cannot be "registered" by name like colormaps.

 The `seaborn`_ package includes "color palettes" to make working with colormaps